Abesuden/C-minus/README.md

 ## Acknowledgments

   * [@Austin Laurin](https://github.com/AustinLaurin) - for basically being a compiler himself.
+  * [@Katherine Whooley](https://github.com/ufkw) - for taking the time our of her days to make this documentation all the better.
   * [Alexander Besuden](http://AlexanderBesuden.com) - for making this documentation beautiful while still allowing for an easy to read and full understanding.

  [![ForTheBadge built-with-love](http://ForTheBadge.com/images/badges/built-with-love.svg)](https://GitHub.com/abesuden/C-minus)